colbylwilliams/lab-gateway/client/Development.md

 # Development

-The Azure CLI TeamCloud extension was developed using [Microsoft Azure CLI Dev Tools (azdev)](https://github.com/Azure/azure-cli-dev-tools).
+The Azure CLI DevTestLabs Gateway extension was developed using [Microsoft Azure CLI Dev Tools (azdev)](https://github.com/Azure/azure-cli-dev-tools).

 This document explains how to get a local development environment set up.